Sil7T/Project_Euler/README.md

 Hi,

 This is an aspiring developer keeping records of his project euler progress.
-Feel free to send suggestions on how to improve things :)
+All suggestions on how to improve things are welcome!